About Hiking in Romania

 In the afternoon, hike to a historical road, going back to Dacian time and kings.
 The fortress was built on two levels: the first one dating from the second century before Christ and the second level was dated between the 1st century BC and the 1st century AD.
 The trip to the top of the hill to see the remains of what once was a mighty architectural complex is a pleasant experience together with a superb view of the entire Bistrita Valley and to the surrounding hills.

-Transfer to Bacau Airport for your flight home [or Bucharest].
+Transfer to Bacau Airport for your flight home [or to Bucharest].

-(Transport options include internal flight to Bucharest, pre-booked train to Bucharest or pick up a hire car for a few days of self-drive exploration).
+(Other transport options we can arrange for you include an internal flight to Bucharest, a pre-booked first class train to Bucharest or why not pick up a hire car for a few days of self-drive exploration).

 Fully inclusive guided hiking in the Carpathians.